Densities for Elliptic Curves over Global Function Fields: Introduction

 such that $a_1$, $a_2$, $a_3$, $a_4$, and $a_6$ are elements of $K$. $E$ has a long Weierstrass form, and if $a_1=a_2=a_3=0$, $E$ has a short Weierstrass form.
 We study densities for elliptic curves over $K$ that have a long Weierstrass form.

 As an elliptic curve over $K_P$, $E$ has a Kodaira type, which describes its geometry.
-Particularly, $E$ has a Tamagawa number $c_P=[E(K_P):E_0(K_P)]$ over $K_P$.
+Particularly, $E$ has a Tamagawa number $c_P(E):=[E(K_P):E_0(K_P)]$ over $K_P$, where $E_0(K_P)$ is the set of nonsingular points in $E(K_P)$ and $c_P(E)<\infty$.
 A method to determine the Kodaira type and Tamagawa number of an elliptic curve over $K_P$ is Tate's algorithm (\cite{AdvancedTopicsEC}, \cite{TateAlgorithm}).
 The description of Tate's algorithm in \cite{AdvancedTopicsEC} is used in this paper to compute local densities.
 Often, steps from this description of Tate's algorithm are referred to.

 The papers \cite{localglobal} and \cite{ProdRationals} discuss densities of Kodaira types and Tamagawa products for elliptic curves over $\mathbb{Q}$.
-In these papers, the densities at the nonarchimedean places of $\mathbb{Q}$ are considered.
+In these papers, the densities at the non-Archimedean places of $\mathbb{Q}$ are considered.
 In \cite{localglobal} and \cite{ProdRationals}, the densities are for elliptic curves in long and short Weierstrass form, respectively.
 Moreover, \cite{ProdNF} discusses densities of Kodaira types and Tamagawa products for elliptic curves over number fields in short Weierstrass form.

 Note that some of the methods for computing local densities with Tate's algorithm used in \Cref{sec:locala}, \Cref{sec:localb}, and \Cref{sec:localc} of this paper are similar to methods used in \cite{ProdNF}, \cite{localglobal}, and \cite{ProdRationals}.
+A goal of this paper is to develop a framework for transforming elliptic curves while applying Tate's theorem and to rigorously compute densities after translations.
+At each step, we check that the densities that we have computed are correct by returning to the original elliptic curve rather than only considering the transformed elliptic curve.
+For example, we characterize transformations that convert non-minimal elliptic curves to minimal elliptic curves, see \Cref{prop:unique1} and \Cref{prop:unique2}.
+We expect that the framework can be applied to other settings as well, for example to compute the corresponding densities over number fields.

+Additionally, an important idea of this paper that is not discussed in \cite{localglobal} is the computation of the densities of the Kodaira types $I_N^*$ for individual values of $N\geq 1$.
+These densities are considered in \cite{ProdNF} and \cite{ProdRationals} for short Weierstrass form.
+We meticulously analyze these cases in \Cref{subsec:subden1}, \Cref{subsec:subden2}, and \Cref{subsec:subden3}.

 Local densities over $K_P$ can be obtained using the Haar measure.
 Let $N$ be a positive integer.
 Note that $K_P^N$ as an additive group is locally compact, and because of this, Haar's theorem can be used on $K_P^N$.
 Particularly, suppose $\mu_P$ is the Haar measure on $K_P^N$ such that $\mu_P(R_P^N)=1$.